 We mean that in the actual confused.com sense, and its dedicated cheapest fuel price finder near you tool.

 Firstly, the former… Sign up for free, pop in your postcode, tick whether you want stations that are open at that particular time and away you go.
-It’s clean and crisp facility.
+It’s a clean and crisp facility.
 The semi-regular weekly update can catch you by surprise price wise if there’s a sudden hike in between updates.

 By and large, the cheapest stays the cheapest, though, regardless of universal hikes.
 One thing none of these facilities can do is keep prices down… The main drawback really is that you’ll have to search for your chosen watering hole on a map separately.